Adjudicating Refugee Claims in Practice: Advocacy and Experience at Asylum Court Appeals

 Radboud University (Nijmegen, Netherlands)

-The full conference programme, abstracts and presenters’ details are available here (last updated: 22 June 2021).
+The full conference programme, abstracts, presenters’ details and bibliography are available here (final update: 6 July 2021).

 Technical assistance provided by Warwick Event Services